mjdusa/chatgpt-api/README.md

 * TODO: Description of project goes here.

-## Customizing Template after coping

-* TODO: Replace 'mdonahue-godaddy' with your github org
-* TODO: Replace 'chatgpt-api' with your app name
-* TODO: Rename the cmd/chatgpt-api directory to your app name

 ## Contributing

 Please see our [Contributing](./CONTRIBUTING.md) for how to contribute to the project.